mesosphere/tweeter/README.md

 dcos marathon app add post-tweets.json
 ```

 This will post more than 100k tweets one by one, so you'll see them coming in steadily when you refresh the page.
+Take a look at the Networking page on the UI to see the load balancing in action.

 ## Streaming Analytics